 NPAC SMS shall update the Subscription Version Failed SP List of the individual subscription version(s) that were sent up in the Port-to-Original Activate request by the SOA with the discrepant Local SMS(s), upon completion of the broadcast of the delete of the Subscription Version(s) to Local SMSs.
 (Previously SV-426)

-Note: The NPAC SMS will roll up the Subscription Version Failed SP List so that the SV that was active prior to the port-to-original activate request (SV2) contains the Failed SP List for both SV1 and SV3, as defined in the IIS Message Flows for a Port-To-Original of a Ported Pooled Number.
+Note: The NPAC SMS will roll up the Subscription Version Failed SP List so that the SV that was active prior to the port-to-original activate request (SV2) contains the Failed SP List for SV1, as defined in the IIS Message Flows for a Port-To-Original of a Ported Pooled Number.

 Subscription Version Cancellation